Auxx/grilledui/README.md

 ## SectionActivity

 This is a base activity to create master detail flow UI for your app.
 Unlike Google's example, everything is done in one activity, UI sections can be populated from XML file and dynamic modification is available.

+## HybridActivity

+This activity is a hybrid between MDF and tabs.
+Tabs will be used on phones and MDF on tablets by default.
+But behaviour can easily be overriden with proper layouts.
+It is quite possible to use MDF in landscape and tabs in portrait orientation, for example.

 ## XmlSectionReader